agungsb/resau/README.md

 export default connect(mapStateToProps)(Home);
 ```

+# Notes

 The `mapStateToProps` variable is a function that return the context's state you want to map as the component's props.
 The states can be any type, it depends on what you define on your app's store.
 In the above example, there's one state that we don't subscribe to, which is `arr`.

 In general, if you are familiar with Redux, it's going to be easy to understand.. (plus, there is no `mapDispatchToProps`!)

+If you are using `react-router-dom` and you find yourself can't navigate between routes, you might need to wrap your component `react-router-dom`'s `withRouter` higher order component.

 # Powered by